Monitoring with the lsnrctl utility in Oracle 10g

 The

-command outputs information about Oracle Net Services handled by the listener.
-The lsnrctl status
+lsnrctl services command outputs information about Oracle Net Services handled by the listener.
+The lsnrctl status command outputs detailed information about the listener and summarizes services handled by it.

 No comments: